 Viasat has a long history of helping out in disaster situations, providing crucial communications when other services are down.
-Here’s a look at some of the disaster services we provide:
+Here’s a look at how satellite communications can be used in disaster situations:

 - The Red Cross.
 Viasat is an official vendor of satellite communications equipment for Red Cross Disaster Services.
 The organization has several of our portable satellite systems, which can be set up anywhere in the field to connect to the internet.
 Viasat terminals have been used to assist with Hurricane Harvey in Texas and Hurricane Irma in the southern continental U.S., with mudslides in the Northwest, and in many other natural disaster situations.
 With last year’s Hurricane Harvey and Hurricane Irma disasters, we provided temporary satellite communications services to give volunteers and first responders high-speed, high-quality broadband internet and VoIP (voice over internet protocol) communications at distribution centers and at locations beyond the reach of traditional communications networks.

 - Emergency connections.
 Viasat helps provide emergency communications services in other areas.
 For instance, we provided pro-bono satellite services to several U.S. Navy bases after Hurricanes Irma and Harvey.
 While these bases were evacuated and regular communications services were down for days —and in some cases weeks (for Key West) — Viasat sent a team to set up a few satellite-enabled hotspots to support emergency crews on base.

 Viasat also supports the Satellite CARES (Community Aid Relief Effort) program, a partnership between the Satellite Broadcasting & Communications Association Foundation and Information Technology Disaster Resource Center (ITDRC).
 This project is aimed at assisting communities hit by large-scale natural disasters like flooding, wildfires, hurricanes or tornadoes.